 Specifies compiler generation of instructions to mitigate certain Spectre variant 1 security vulnerabilities.

-The /Qspectre option causes the compiler to insert instructions to mitigate certain Spectre security vulnerabilities.
+The /Qspectre option is available in Visual Studio 2017 version 15.5.5 and later, and in Visual Studio 2015 Update 3 through KB 4338871.
+It causes the compiler to insert instructions to mitigate certain Spectre security vulnerabilities.
 These vulnerabilities, called speculative execution side-channel attacks, affect many operating systems and modern processors, including processors from Intel, AMD, and ARM.

 The /Qspectre option is off by default.